 5. You wake up tired.
 Every.
 Day.
 A typical sleep cycle lasts approximately 90 minutes and alternates between light and deep (REM) sleep, allowing your body and mind to repair itself from the previous day.
-If you progress normally through the different stages of sleep, you should wake up well-rested and ready to take on the day.
+If you progress normally through the different stages of sleep, you should wake up well-rested and feel ready to take on the day.
 If you wake up consistently tired, there’s a good chance you’re missing the deep, healing stages of sleep.
 Start by getting yourself and a fitness and/or sleep tracker to measure the quantity AND quality of your sleep.

 6. You have other medical issues that may be impacting your sleep.
 Not being able to sleep can be a sign that something else is going on – a medical condition developing in the background.
 Insomnia, unfortunately, can also be a frustrating by-product of some medications.
-If you’re dealing with depression, chronic pain or restless leg syndrome getting a good night’s sleep will almost certainly be a challenge.
+If you’re dealing with depression, chronic pain or restless leg syndrome, getting a good night’s sleep will almost certainly be a challenge.
 If sleeplessness is affecting your daily activities, consult a sleep doctor.

 Rest well & wake up ready to go!